 Do not believe that anyone who took the trouble to comment is honest or is giving constructive criticism.
-Many people get pleasure out of insulting, hurting, downvoting other people's work.
+Many people get pleasure out of insulting, hurting, down voting other people's work.
 They are so good at masking their true intent others might actually believe their comments are 'honest'.

-Learn to differentiate between the true correction and the comment made by a Troll.
+Learn to differentiate between the true correction and the comment made by a troll.

 Appreciate normal behaviour.
 If you were reading something you felt was so badly written or so stupid that it ought never have been published, you wouldn't read to the end, you wouldn't take the time to leave comment.
-You would stop and go on to someone else.
+You would stop and go on to something else.

 Put it in mundane terms, if you ordered a meal at a restaurant and it tasted bad, you wouldn't eat the whole plate of it.

 Almost every article you write can be improved.
 Often, over time as you become more fluent you see where a paragraph should be reworked, words changed, substituted, etc.

 Again, where you maintain your copyright, you can make these corrections.
 (If you can't, you've lost your rights and it may take a lawsuit to regain them.)

 He admitted that when he first began to write he found his 'editing' would make the piece longer.
 As he became adept, he found it would be noticeably shorter.
 This is because he learned how to make every word count.